Disappearance of Suzy Lamplugh: Searches for body

 Norton Barracks, the location Cannan's former girlfriend recounted Cannan as saying was the location Lamplugh was buried, has been heavily built upon in the intervening years, with only the main keep building remaining (pictured in second image).
 This has prevented any extensive digs being made at the site.

 Based on the evidence, police began a search for Lamplugh's body.
 Investigators wanted to dig at Norton Barracks, where Cannan had allegedly told former girlfriend Gilly Paige that the body was buried and which was identified by an anonymous informant in 1999.
-The area had been significantly redeveloped in the intervening years, however, the British Army having left the site in 1979. and investigators were not able to dig in the area because of residential houses now standing there.
+The area had been significantly redeveloped in the intervening years.
+However, the British Army left the site in 1979 and investigators were not able to dig in the area because of residential housing now standing there.

-Detectives considered the possibility that the SLP 386 S number plate that Cannan had attached to Banks' car could be an ordnance survey grid reference, as this would provide a location very close to Dead Woman's Ditch, where Banks was found dumped.
-Cannan was known to play such tricks with investigators, and it was believed that if his decision to dump Banks' body in Dead Woman's Ditch was intentional, the letters and numbers on the plate could have been as well.
+Detectives considered the possibility that the SLP 386S number plate that Cannan had attached to Banks' car could be an ordnance survey grid reference, as this would provide a location very close to Dead Woman's Ditch, where Banks was found dumped.
+Cannan was known to play such tricks with investigators, and it was believed that, if his decision to dump Banks's body in Dead Woman's Ditch was intentional, the letters and numbers on the plate could have been as well.
 As a result, investigators searched the area, but Lamplugh's body was not found.

 In December 2000, police searched a brickworks near Norton Barracks that had been mentioned in several of the original witness statements.
 A year later, another search was conducted in Somerset at a location by a river that Cannan was said to have frequented.
 However, no remains were found.